vijaygitt/GPS_Tracking_Application/README.md

 ## Technologies used
 - Java: The core programming language used for the project.
 - Spring Boot: A powerful framework for building Java applications, used for creating RESTful APIs.
+- MySQL: Used MySQL, a relational database, as my project's database to storing tha data.
 - Spring Data JPA: Part of the Spring framework, it simplifies database access and manipulation.
 - Spring Web: Enables building web applications using the Spring framework.
 - ModelMapper: A library used for mapping Java objects to each other.